jcervas/class-cmu-84-352/syllabus.md

 - **In-class exercise – Drawing a districting plan**
-- Richard J. Meislin, Computers to Redistrict State in a Beep and a Flash; “An Expensive Pencil” Computers to Redraw the Districts In New York in a Beep and a Flash Graphics in Seconds, THE NEW YORK TIMES, Jul.
+- Richard J. Meislin, Computers to Redistrict State in a Beep and a Flash; “An Expensive Pencil” Computers to Redraw the Districts In New York in a Beep and a Flash Graphics in Seconds, The New York Times, Jul.
 10, 1980,
   <https://www.nytimes.com/1980/07/10/archives/computers-to-redistrict-state-in-a-beep-and-a-flash-an-expensive.html>
-- GETTING STARTED IN DRA 2020 DRA 2020,
+- Getting Started in DRA 2020, DRA 2020,
   <https://medium.com/dra-2020/getting-started-in-dra-2020-84b76e6ae014>
-- BUILDING YOUR DISTRICT MAP DRA 2020,
+- Building Your District Map, DRA 2020,
   <https://medium.com/dra-2020/building-your-district-map-c4368670648e>

 #### Racial and Partisan Gerrymandering